duniter/duniter/doc/use/docker.md

 When no parameters are given, `duniter` is called with the command `direct_webstart`.

 Note that you should not call duniter with daemon command (`webstart` or `start`) if you run docker with `-d` parameter, because the docker image will then immediately stop.

+## Environment variables

+To ease the deployment automation, three environment variables are available:

+* DUNITER_MANUAL_CONFIG (boolean, default = false)

+  When set to 'true' (or 'yes', or '1'), the entrypoint script waits until the file '/etc/duniter/conf.json.orig' is present before starting the duniter service.
+Here is the workflow when enabled:
+  1. wait for '/etc/duniter/conf.json.orig'
+  2. if this file was changed since the previous startup:
+     1. Save 'conf.json' to 'conf.json.old'
+     2. Replace 'conf.json' with 'conf.json.orig'
+     3. Save the new file's checksum to compare with at next startup
+  3. continue the startup sequence

+  When set to false, the startup sequence continues.

+* DUNITER_AUTO_SYNC (boolean, default = false)
+  Requires 'DUNITER_SYNC_HOST'.

+  When set to 'true' (or 'yes', or '1') and the folder '/var/lib/duniter/duniter_default/data' doesn't exist, a 'duniter sync' command will be issued before starting the service.

+  When set to false, the service is started directly.

+* DUNITER_SYNC_HOST (hostname, default = "")

+  This is the 'host:port' parameter to use with 'duniter sync' when 'DUNITER_AUTO_SYNC' is enabled.

+  The synchronization won't be launched when the variable is not defined or empty.

 ## Test develop version